 Favorable soil composition: Bengaluru’s soil types range from Red Laterite to Red, fine loamy, and clayey.
 Both these red soils are rich in iron and favorable for a lot of plant growth like Bengal gram, green gram, groundnut, and castor seeds.
 With a couple of additional elements, this soil works great for growing vegetables or fruits for a terrace or balcony garden.

-Why Should You Consider Making A Terrace Garden In Your Home?
+Why Should You Consider Gardening on the Terrace in Your Home?

 A terrace garden, apart from the aesthetic appeal of it, offers a lot of monetary and health benefits which makes it a must-have, especially in today’s majorly concrete, natural-air-depleted world. here are some solid reasons for considering building yourself a balcony or terrace garden in a metropolitan like Bengaluru-